 Even if your site is customized in HTML, you should have a website content management system (CMS) that can help you structure and add structural data to each page.
 For that reason, WordPress is one of the best website content management systems to use.
 Not only can you use it to build customized websites, you can also easily add a blog to aid in your SEO strategy.

-WordPress websites provide excellent opportunities for low-to-medium volume keywords to rank, via the topics you write about.
+WordPress websites provide excellent opportunities for low-to-medium volume keywords to rank via the topics you write about.
 You can get more backlinks and shares through your blog, thus supporting your social strategy.
-You can also focus on site speed with WordPess optimization and WordPress caching, which are huge wins for better SEO.
+You can also focus on site speed with WordPress optimization and WordPress caching, which are huge wins for better SEO.

-In addition, lots of excellent WordPress SEO plugins are available so you don’t have to worry about coding any of the technical markup manually.
-One of the most popular SEO plugins is called the Yoast SEO plugin, which helps you add detailed SEO markup and score your content based on a focused keyword.
+In addition, lots of excellent WordPress SEO plugins are available, so you don’t have to worry about coding any of the technical markups manually.
+One of the most popular SEO plugins is the Yoast SEO plugin, which helps you add detailed SEO markup and score your content based on a focused keyword.
 We’ll cover more on that in a bit.